adilallo/COSE-Project/README.md

 Scene-specific logic extends base behaviors:

-- `TextInteraction` is extended by `IngeTextInteraction` for contextual text logic
+- `TextInteraction` is extended by each scene's subclass script for contextual text logic
 - Each scene defines its own `InteractionManager` to control animations, model logic, and UI based on events

 ### 6. Scene and Flow Structure